cemkar/cemkar/README.md

 	<img src="https://media.giphy.com/media/5HyXGsoFzXWPKFx07j/giphy.gif" width="30px"/>
 	About Me
 </h2>
-	<p>I'm Cem Kar, a junior full-stack developer and writer who is based in Lancaster, Pennsylvania. </p>
+	<p>I'm Gem, an apsiring full-stack developer and writer who is based in Lancaster, Pennsylvania. </p>
 	<ul>
 		<li> 🖥 Currently in the process of completing the Odin Project </li>
 		<li>📊 Have an interest in Data Science </ol>